aklaswad/armtee/site/docs/en/doc.md

 Lines beginning with `##- ` or `/- ` are comment lines.

-Previously, the notation was `### `.
-I liked the no-nonsense feel of comments, but I'm writing a document in markdown right now, and I noticed that it conflicts with the Heading notation in markdown, so I changed it :-).
+Previously, the notation for comment was `### `.
+I liked it since it make me feel it's strongly comment.
+But I'm writing a document in markdown right now, and I noticed that it conflicts with the Heading notation in markdown, so I changed it :-).{.offtopic}
-Think it's a negative, so you're taking it away. {.offtopic}

 ## writing-with-tags {#en/writing-with-tags}